 Deaf Education is a broad and diverse professional field that centers on the

-education of children who are deaf or hard of hearing.
+education of children who are d/Deaf or hard of hearing.
 Teachers often concentrate

 their studies in early childhood education, elementary education, or a secondary

 content area.
-Teachers of students who are deaf or hard of hearing become experts
+Teachers of students who are d/Deaf or hard of hearing become

-in language acquisition and the unique learning and communication needs of their
+experts in language acquisition and the unique learning and communication needs of

-students.
-Sometimes areas of expertise that intersect Deaf Education.
-For example,
+their students.
+Sometimes there are areas of expertise that intersect with Deaf

-some university graduates who majored in Deaf Education have become transition
+Education.
+For example, some university graduates who majored in Deaf Education

-may work with families of newly diagnosed deaf or hard of hearing infants and
+inclusive settings.
+Some may work with families of newly diagnosed deaf or hard of

-support the family during the early months as they confront and learn the challenges
+hearing infants and support the family during the early months as they confront and

-technology, audiology, school counseling, social work, educational administration,
+pathology, career technology, audiology, school counseling, social work, educational

 Deaf Education provides a great foundation and career options for individuals who